MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ## New installs

 New deliveries of Surface Hub 3 come preinstalled with the Microsoft Teams Rooms on Windows experience.
 Turn it on and follow the prompts for the first run startup experience (aka OOBE).
-To learn more, see [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).
+See [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md) to learn more.

 ## Upgrade

 If you have a Surface Hub 2S, you can upgrade to the new experience via the Surface Hub 3 Pack.
-To learn more, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).
+See [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md) to learn more.

 ## IT management of Surface Hub 3

-In addition to Microsoft Intune and third-party MDM providers, IT admins can manage Surface Hub 3 via the [Microsoft Teams admin center](https://admin.teams.microsoft.com/) and use tools like [Microsoft Configuration Manager](/mem/configmgr/core/understand/introduction),third-party OMA-DM-based management tools, and [Windows Group Policy](/azure/active-directory-domain-services/manage-group-policy).
+In addition to Microsoft Intune and third-party MDM providers, IT admins can manage Surface Hub 3 via the [Microsoft Teams admin center](https://admin.teams.microsoft.com/) and use tools like [Microsoft Configuration Manager](/mem/configmgr/core/understand/introduction), third-party OMA-DM-based management tools, and [Windows Group Policy](/azure/active-directory-domain-services/manage-group-policy).

 ## Security considerations

-Depending on the security posture of your organization, you may wish to implement additional security measures beyond the default experience of running Microsoft Teams Rooms on Windows in a locked-down state.
-At a minimum, this includes changing the Administrator password, adding a UEFI password, and implementing appropriate physical security measures.
+Depending on your organization's security posture, you may wish to implement additional security measures beyond the default experience of running Microsoft Teams Rooms on Windows in a locked-down state.
+This includes changing the Administrator password, adding a UEFI password, and implementing appropriate physical security measures.
 To learn more, see [Surface Hub 3 security best practices](surface-hub-3-security.md)

 ### Teams management portals